 For more in-depth info, check out my complete guide to steel vs aluminum bike frames.

 Steel Bike Frames

 Steel is an alloy of iron and a small amount of carbon.
-It is usually alloyed with traces of other elements including chromium, molybdenum, nickel, manganese, copper, and silicon.
+It is usually alloyed with traces of different materials including chromium, molybdenum, nickel, manganese, copper, and silicon.
 Adding these elements increases the strength and reduces the weight of the metal.

 The most common type of steel used for bicycle frame building is Chromoly steel.
 Chromoly is made by alloying steel with chromium and molybdenum.
 Several types of Chromoly exist.
-The most common is 4130 Chromoly.
+The most common material is 4130 Chromoly.
 High-tensile steel is a cheaper and heavier alloy that is used to build lower-end frames.
 Stainless steel is also becoming an option.

-Steel tubes are often butted to reduce weight.
+Steel tubing is often butted to reduce weight.
 This involves removing unnecessary material from the inside of the tubes to make them thinner in the middle.
 Steel frame tubes can be connected using TIG welding, brazing, or lugging.

 Like titanium, steel frames can be customized for size and frame geometry.
 A custom steel frame can give you the perfect fit.
 In the past, steel bikes were heavy.
 This is no longer the case thanks to modern super-strong steel alloys that have been developed.
 Modern steel frames weigh around the same as titanium frames.
 Steel bike frames also offer a similar ride quality to titanium.
 Steel frames are known for their comfort.
 Price-wise, steel bikes are significantly cheaper than titanium or carbon fiber.
 Oftentimes they cost half the price.
 This is the case because steel is easier to work with.